AusDTO/gov-au-ui-kit/README.md

 ## Disclaimer
 GOV-AU UI-Kit is currently in early draft release.
 You can help us build it by [contributing](CONTRIBUTING.md).

+We are being guided by accessibility and browser support best practices.
+We are building on a solid HTML foundation and following a philosophy of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) over [graceful degradation](https://en.wikipedia.org/wiki/Fault_tolerance).

-We will start accessibility and cross browser testing of the framework soon.
+We will start structured accessibility and cross browser testing of the framework soon.
 We will then document the level of accessibility and browser compatibility.

+We intend to support Internet Explorer 8+.

 ## What is this?

 UI Kit (`gov-au-ui-kit`) is 3 things: